Boomwerk/CommentsNodeJS/README.md

 #STEP 2
 =======

-### go in folder of this project with terminal and write a command :
+### go in folder of this project with terminal and write this command :

     npm install